Uttar Pradesh: Ancient and classical period

 Control over Gangetic plains region was of vital importance to the power and stability of all of India's major empires, including the Maurya (320–200 BCE), Kushan (100–250 CE), Gupta (350–600), and Gurjara-Pratihara (650–1036) empires.
 Following the Huns' invasions that broke the Gupta empire, the Ganges-Yamuna Doab saw the rise of Kannauj.
 During the reign of Harshavardhana (590–647), the Kannauj empire reached its zenith.
 It spanned from Punjab in the north and Gujarat in the west to Bengal in the east and Odisha in the south.
 It included parts of central India, north of the Narmada River and it encompassed the entire Indo-Gangetic Plain.
 Many communities in various parts of India claim descent from the migrants of Kannauj.
 Soon after Harshavardhana's death, his empire disintegrated into many kingdoms, which were invaded and ruled by the Gurjara-Pratihara empire, which challenged Bengal's Pala Empire for control of the region.
 Kannauj was several times invaded by the South Indian Rashtrakuta dynasty, from the 8th century to the 10th century.
 After the fall of the Pala empire, the Chero dynasty ruled from the 12th century to the 18th century.

 Delhi Sultanate

 Uttar Pradesh was partially or entirely ruled by the Delhi Sultanate for 320 years (1206–1526).
 Five dynasties ruled over the Delhi Sultanate sequentially: the Mamluk dynasty (1206–90), the Khalji dynasty (1290–1320), the Tughlaq dynasty (1320–1414), the Sayyid dynasty (1414–51), and the Lodi dynasty (1451–1526).

+The first Sultan of Delhi, Qutb ud-Din Aibak, conquered some parts of Uttar Pradesh, including Meerut, Aligarh, and Etawah.
+His successor, Iltutmish, expanded the Sultanate's rule over Uttar Pradesh by defeating the King of Kannauj.
+During the reign of Sultan Balban, the Mamluk dynasty faced numerous rebellions in the state, but he was able to suppress them and establish his authority.
+Alauddin Khilji, extended his conquests to various regions in the state, including Varanasi and Prayagraj.
+Apart from the rulers, the Delhi Sultanate era also saw the growth of Sufism in Uttar Pradesh.
+Sufi saints, such as Nizamuddin Auliya and Qutbuddin Bakhtiar Kaki, lived during this period and their teachings had a significant impact on the people of the region.
+Sultanat era in the state also witnessed the construction of mosques and tombs, including the Atala Masjid in Jaunpur, the Jama Masjid in Fatehpur Sikri, and the Ghiyath al-Din Tughluq's Tomb in Tughlaqabad.